lukkoeh/lukkoeh/README.md

 # Welcome to my GitHub Profile! 👋

 Hello, my name is Lukas Köhler and I am currently a student at the Duale Hochschule Baden-Württemberg in Mosbach, Germany working on a Bachelor's degree in Online media.
 I also work at the digital agency UEBERBIT GmbH in Mannheim, Germany as a Fullstack Developer.
-Feel free to take a look at my pubilc projects!
+Feel free to take a look at my public projects!

 ## Other platforms I use 🌍
 - LinkedIn: https://www.linkedin.com/in/lukkoeh/